Helping Disciples Become Disciplers

 The first aspect of discipleship is to recognize that it is a process.
 It’s not something that will take root in our hearts overnight.
 Like developing any habit, being formed into the likeness of Christ takes time.

 Imagine the amount of time the disciples spent with Jesus.
-Of course, we don’t know exactly what their life together looked like or how much time they spent with one another, but for the sake of this thought experiment, imagine he spent every day with his disciples for three years; that’s 1,095 days they spent together.
+Of course, we don’t know exactly what their life together looked like or how much time they spent with one another, but for the sake of this thought experiment, imagine He spent every day with His disciples for three years; that’s 1,095 days they spent together.
 This would be considered an intensive discipleship program!

 If you hang out with someone once a week (which by many accounts is a lot), it will take you 21 years to spend 1,095 days together.
 If you see someone once a month, it will take you 91 years to spend 1,095 days together.
 Three years with Jesus would’ve felt like a lifetime of discipleship at the rates we spend with one another.